 American Express True Cashback Card

 It’ll give you 3% cashback on up to $5,000 for the first 6 months, after which the rate goes down to 1.5%.
 Best of all, there’s no need to fuss over any sort of special spending categories – it’s 3% on EVERYTHING.
+There’s also no minimum spend, which is just as well – no one needs additional incentive to spend money.

 See the full review of the Amex True Cashback Card here.